adaltas/jumbo/README.md

 ## Getting started

-A complete documentation is available on [the wiki](https://github.com/adaltas/jumbo/wiki).
+A complete documentation is available at [Jumbo website](http://jumbo.adaltas.com).
-Jumbo installation instructions are available on the [installation page](https://github.com/adaltas/jumbo/wiki/installation).
+Jumbo installation instructions are available on the [installation page](http://jumbo.adaltas.com/getting-started/installation).

-If you want a local documentation, it is also available in Gitbook format in the `docs/` folder.
-A website is also on its way.
+If you want a local documentation, it is also available in [Gitbook](https://github.com/GitbookIO/gitbook) format in the `docs/` folder.

 ## Project roadmap